 An ongoing series in which I introduce the electron EDM experiment I am working on at Harvard bit by bit, trying as much as possible to avoid technical jargon and making an explanation understandable by a general audience with only high school-level mathematics.
 Our official website is here.

-For a quick introduction to the experiment, read Introducing the ACME EDM Experiment, which explains the gist of what we are doing in ACME by measuring the roundness of the electron.
+For a quick introduction to the experiment, read Introducing the ACME EDM Experiment (updated October 2018), which explains the gist of what we are doing in ACME by measuring the roundness of the electron.

 For an explanation for why the roundness of the electron matters at all, read Why CP Violation Might Explain Everything About the Universe explaining how the electron EDM relates to the problem of baryon asymmetry.